This post may contain affiliate links. Please read my disclosure policy.

 - Gluten-free and easy to make vegan if you need to.

-- Chia seeds – helps make the oats thick and adds fiber!
+- Chia seeds – helps make the oats THICK and adds fiber!

-- Cinnamon – this helps give it the pumpkin pie flavor, especially if you are using a vanilla protein powder, you will need it!
+- Cinnamon – this helps give it the pumpkin pie flavor, especially if you are using a vanilla protein powder, you will need it! (you could also throw in some ground nutmeg or pumpkin pie spice)

 - Naturally gluten-free.
 Just ensure your oats are certified gluten-free.
+To make vegan, use a plant-based protein powder.

 How To Make